YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/readme.md

 The model has achieved good performance on [Alibaba Tianchi Healthcare AI Competition](https://tianchi.aliyun.com/competition/introduction.htm?spm=5176.100068.5678.1.1722b13em5oGst&raceId=231601) data (medical imaging prediction of lung nodule).
 You are welcome to modify it to GPU version.

-This open-source project is developed by Shenzhen Yiyuan Intelligence Tech Co., LTD and Hong Kong Baptist University (HKBU) GPU High Performance Computing Laboratory.
+This open-source project is developed by Shenzhen Yiyuan Intelligence Tech Co., LTD and Hong Kong Baptist University, GPU High Performance Computing Laboratory.

 Authors
 ------------